CANopenTerm/CANopenTerm/README.md

 or testing of CANopen devices?
 Or you are an application engineer and need a practical tool to communicate within a CANopen network?

-Then CANopenTerm is exactly the right tool for you, because it was developed for exactly this purpose.
-CANopenTerm is a versatile software tool to analyse and configure CANopen devices.
-It is an interactive terminal that communicates via external CAN hardware on the CAN-Bus.
-In addition to an integrated help for each command, a Lua API is also available, which can be used to automate recurring tasks, such as writing and reading an EDS, generating traffic, etc.
+You work in an R&D environment and are responsible for the development or testing of CANopen devices?
+Or you are an application engineer and you need a simple tool to communicate easily and efficiently on a CANopen network?

+The you have come to the right place!

+CANopenTerm is a versatile, albeit simple to use, software tool for analysing and testing CANopen networks and devices with the aid of an interactive terminal.
+In addition to reading and writing expedited **Service Data Objects** (SDO) and sending **Network Management** commands (NMT), it is also possible to simulate asynchronous **Process Data Objects (PDO)**.
+Complex, recurring tasks can be automated with the help of scripts written in [Lua 5.4](https://www.lua.org/manual/5.4/) and a custom API.

+In addition, CANopenTerm is entirely free and has been released under the terms of a permissive open source license.

 ## Features